 - Tallahassee, Florida

-Thank for replying.
+Thanks for replying.
 I meant ferrous sulfate.
-Sorry for a mistake.
+Sorry for the mistake.

 As mentioned in letter 37918, Lowenheim's "Electroplating" offers six formulations for iron plating baths.
-The simplest is probably the 240 g/l FeSO4.6H2O bath operated at ph 2.8-3.5 and temperature of 32-65 deg.
-C, current density 400-1000 A/sq. m.
+The simplest is probably the 240 g/l FeSO4.6H2O bath operated at ph 2.8-3.5 and temperature of 32-65 °C, current density 400-1000 A/sq. m.
 (You must avoid air agitation to keep from oxidizing the dissolved iron).

-letter 37918 also offers, a reader's suggestion for a simple bath.
-Good luck.
+The same thread also offers, a reader's suggestion for a simple bath.